Faizk510/Azure-Identity-Governance-Access-Management-Platform/README.md

 This project demonstrates the design, implementation, and validation of a production-inspired Microsoft Entra Identity Administration and Governance platform that integrates identity administration, identity governance, privileged access management, lifecycle automation, and operational tooling into a unified IAM solution.

-The implementation models the identity and governance requirements of a regulated financial services organization and demonstrates how Microsoft Entra Identity Administration, Identity Governance, Lifecycle Workflows, Privileged Identity Management (PIM), Conditional Access, and Microsoft Graph PowerShell automation can be integrated into a secure, scalable, and operationally manageable identity platform.
+The implementation models the identity and governance requirements of a regulated financial services organization and demonstrates how native Microsoft Entra capabilities, combined with Microsoft Graph PowerShell automation, can be used to build a secure, scalable, and operationally manageable identity platform.

 The design is aligned with identity security principles from the NIST Cybersecurity Framework (CSF) 2.0 and NIST SP 800-63, together with Microsoft Entra recommendations and established IAM practices.